Written by St. Augustine of Hippo in A.D. 426 or 427

 Perhaps you ask whether we ever read in the Sacred Scriptures of grace for grace.

 Well you possess the Gospel according to John, which is perfectly clear in its very great light.
-Here John the Baptist says of Christ: Of His fulness have we all received, even grace for grace.
+Here John the Baptist says of Christ: Of His fullness have we all received, even grace for grace.

 Romans 12:3 because every man has his proper gift of God; one after this manner, and another after that.